If there is one song that lives in the hearts of all Australians, it's "Waltzing Matilda".

 How To Get There

-The Waltzing Matilda Centre at Winton can be accessed by car, tour bus, rail or air travel.
+The Waltzing Matilda Centre at Winton can be accessed by self drive, Greyhound bus, rail,and air travel.
 Self-drive visitors starting in Winton can follow signs to the main street and/or Visitor Information Centre.
 The Waltzing Matilda Centre is located in the town centre (main street) near the large windmill and opposite the swimming pool.

 * Please note: These rates are indicative based on the minimum and maximum available costs of listed products and services.
 To obtain a firm price from the provider, please use the contact the operator.
 All prices are quoted in Australian dollars.